|

 Gorillas live in dense forests and lowland

-Gorillas living in Central West African countries and Eastern
+Lowland Gorillas living in Central West African countries

-Lowland Gorillas living in the Democratic Republic of
+and Eastern Lowland Gorillas living in the Democratic

 Rwanda and